keerthanachowdary21/YouTube/README.md

   - The Route should consist of an HTML container element with `data-testid` as **home**
   - The Route should consist of a banner and it contains a close button with `data-testid` as **close**
   - The Route should consist of a banner as shown in the design files with `data-testid` as **banner**
-  - The Route should consist of an HTML image element with alt as **nxt watch logo** and src as the given Nxt Watch logo URL in the banner
+  - The Route should consist of an HTML image element with alt as **YouTube watch logo** and src as the given YouTube Watch logo URL in the banner
   - The HTML container element with `data-testid` as **home** should have the background color,
     - If the Light theme is applied, then the **#f9f9f9** color should be applied as a background color
     - If the Dark theme is applied, then the **#181818** color should be applied as a background color